Home page logo

 get (host, port, path, options)

-Fetches a resource with a GET request and returns the result as a table.
-This is a simple wraper around generic_request, with the added benefit of having local caching and support for HTTP redirects.
+This is a simple wrapper around generic_request, with the added benefit of having local caching and support for HTTP redirects.
 Redirects are followed only if they pass all the validation rules of the redirect_ok function.
-This function may be overrided by supplying a custom function in the redirect_ok field of the options array.
+This function may be overridden by supplying a custom function in the redirect_ok field of the options array.
 The default function redirects the request if the destination is:

 • Within the same host or domain